mill5james/IoTEdgeMethodVsMessage/Readme.md

 Implements direct method handler and an input message handler that just return the current time in UTC.

+The latest image can be found in the Docker Hub at [mill5james/producer](https://hub.docker.com/r/mill5james/producer)

 ## Consumer

 Calls the direct method on the Producer module and records the timestamps for the method call.

 Sends a message to the Producer module and waits for a message response on an input mesage handler, then records  timestamps for the message exchange.

+The latest image can be found in the Docker Hub at [mill5james/consumer](https://hub.docker.com/r/mill5james/consumer)

 ### Statistics